This post covers how to visit Tempelhof Airport in Berlin, including guided tours and a tour highlights section.

 They built the airport to serve as the grand gateway to Germania, the planned new German capital city.

 Strangely enough, the Nazis would not use the airport for flights during WW2.
 Rather, the airport's buildings served as weapons and munitions factories.

 During the Cold War, the airport served both civilian and military aircraft, with both the U.S. Air Force and Army Air Corp stationed here, and it was here that the planes that carried out the Berlin Airlift from 1948 - 1949 landed and departed.

 This post is about what you will see on a guided tour.
 There are options in German and English.

-We also present ideas for other activities that you could pare with your tour, such as places to eat.
+We also present ideas for other activities that you could pair with your tour, such as places to eat.

 PLAN YOUR VISIT